gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 	![](resources/visual-studio-cmake-generate-completed.png)

-	If the CMake Generation fails, then move the labs to a directory closer to the root directory on your local drive.
+	>If the CMake Generation fails, the directory paths may be too long.
+Move the labs to a directory in the root directory on your local drive.
+Such as c:\labs

 ---

 ## Understanding Azure Sphere Security

 Applications on Azure Sphere are locked down by default.
 You must grant capabilities to the application.
 Granting capabilities is key to Azure Sphere security and is also known as the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+You should only grant the capabilities the Azure Sphere application needs to run correctly, and no more.

 Application capabilities include what hardware can be accessed, what internet services can be called (including Azure IoT Central and the Azure Device Provisioning Service), and what inter-core communications are allowed.

 ### Open the Application Manifest File

 From Visual Studio, open the **app_manifest.json** file.
-This resources this application can access are limited to those listed in the **Capabilities** section.
+The resources this application can access are limited to those listed in the **Capabilities** section.

 >**Note**, the following example is for the Avnet Azure Sphere device.
 The resource names and capabilities will differ depending on which Azure Sphere device you are using.